losttype/blog.losttype.com/src/2013-03-25-mission-gothic.md

 ---
 **HISTORY**

-[Mission Gothic][1] began as a one weight, all-caps typeface during Field Trip SF — a trip to San Francisco with the Lost Type designers.
+[Mission Gothic][1] began as a one weight, all-caps typeface during Field Trip SF—a trip to San Francisco with the Lost Type designers.
 As a group, we spent hours wandering the streets of the Mission neighborhood, known for its hand-painted signs.
 One of the many photographs we took was of a small hanging sign in the storefront of an optician on Valencia Street:

 <img class="blog-image-double" src="/media/2013/03/missiongothicblog1.jpeg" /> <img class="blog-image-double" src="/media/2013/03/missiongothicblog2.jpeg" />